 Most experts agree that consuming fewer than 200 milligrams (mg) of caffeine per day, which is the equivalent of one 12-ounce cup of coffee, is generally safe for most pregnant women.
-Other sources state that 300 mg per day is likely not associated with side effects during pregnancy.
+Other sources state that

 High levels of caffeine can affect the developing fetus.
 Women who consume a lot of coffee may cause constriction of the blood vessels supplying the placenta and increased fetal heartbeat.
 This can impair oxygen delivery to the growing fetus.